-The RMC was established to oversee the risk management activities of Company and the Group.
+The RMSC oversees the risk management activities of Company and the Group.
 It supports the Board in fulfilling its responsibility for identifying significant risks and ensuring the implementation of appropriate systems to manage the overall risk exposure of the Group.
+The RMSC also provides direction and advise on listing of key sustainability indices that enhance investor valuation of the Company.

-The RMC reviews and recommends for the Board's approval the annual Corporate Risk Profile which specifies the key enterprise risks in light of the strategic objectives of the Group.
-The RMC then monitors the key risks facing the business in order to stay current on governance practices relating to the risk, and also oversees the compliance with regulatory and statutory requirements.
+The RMSC reviews and recommends for the Board's approval the annual Corporate Risk Profile which specifies the key enterprise risks considering the strategic objectives of the Group.
+The RMSC then monitors the key risks facing the business to stay current on governance practices relating to the risk, and also oversees the compliance with regulatory and statutory requirements.

-The Board is satisfied that risk management policies and procedures designed and implemented by the senior management of the Company through the RMC is prudent in ensuring that an effective internal control and risk management systems are in place to enable risk to be assessed and managed.
-The Statement on Risk Management and Internal Control is set out on pages 151 to 158 of the Annual Report 2020.
+The Board is satisfied that risk management policies and procedures designed and implemented by the senior management of the Company through the RMSC and Group Risk Management department is prudent in ensuring that effective internal controls and risk management systems are in place to enable potential risks to be assessed and managed.
+The Statement on Risk Management and Internal Control is set out in the Annual Report 2021.